North Carolina Association of County Clerks

 Dear Fellow Clerks and COG Secretaries:

-Ever increasing legislation adds layers of complexity to our roles as Clerks.
+Ever increasing legislation adds layers of complexity to our roles as clerks.
 Training events are structured to ensure we stay abreast of those changes and the way in which they affect our profession and our boards of commissioners.
 We are ever mindful of the need to render sound management practices.

-Topics for the annual School of Government Clerks Academies are chosen by both the NC Association of County Clerks and the NC Association of Municipal Clerks.
-Who better to suggest topics for training than those of us who are in the trenches on a daily basis and are in need of the most accurate and up to date information available?
-We constantly strive to improve the administration of our offices so the topics selected for the City and County Clerks Academies offer sound management practices to help achieve our goals.
+Topics for the annual SOG Clerk Academies are chosen by the association and also by the North Carolina Association of Municipal Clerks.
+Who better to suggest topics for training than those of us who are in the trenches on a daily basis and are in need of the most accurate and up-to-date information available?
+We constantly strive to improve the administration of our offices and the topics selected for the January Clerks School offer sound management practices to help achieve our goals.

-The NC Certified County Clerk (NCCCC) and the NC Master County Clerk (NCMCC) program focuses on objectives that are more relevant to county government.
+The association and the SOG listened to county clerks across the state and responded to the need for a state certification program for county clerks.
+The program focuses on objectives that are more relevant to county government.
+The first inaugural class was recognized by the dean of the SOG during the January Clerks School in January 2010.
 The certification may be used in conjunction with, or replace, the Certified Municipal Clerk (CMC) and Master Municipal Clerk (MMC) designation conferred by the International Institute of Municipal Clerks.

 Scholarships